 - If you enable this option, Streamline

 processes DWARF debug information and line numbers.
-This provides a higher
+This option provides a

-level of detail in your captures, but results in higher memory usage.
-This
+higher level of detail in your captures, but results in higher memory usage.

-option does not affect the data collected during the capture session.
+It does not affect the data that is collected during the capture session.
 It

-only affects the report data automatically generated after the termination
+only affects the report data that is automatically generated after the

-of the capture session.
-This option can be changed when you re-analyze the
+termination of the capture session.
+This option can be changed when you

 - High Resolution Timeline checkbox